-PSC 6520 Effective Therapists I: An Integrative Approach (Research Seminar) (3 credits) This seminar will explore the question of what makes a therapist effective.
+This seminar will explore the question of what makes a therapist effective.
 This question will be approached from an integrative perspective, with the goal of identifying therapist skills, characteristics, and behaviors that are related to good outcome across different theoretical orientations.
+After gaining a background in psychotherapy research and psychotherapy integration, students will be introduced to research on the project offsets and the debate over the orientations.
 After gaining a background in psychotherapy research and psychotherapy integration, students will be introduced to research on therapist effects and the debate over the extent to which therapists contribute to psychotherapy outcome above and beyond the treatments they are administering.
 Students will examine therapist skills and characteristics that may be related to therapeutic effectiveness, as well as therapeutic interventions that facilitate common principles of change.
 Students will use the information covered in this course to develop their own hypotheses and plans for testing them empirically.